-Pursuant to the OPA regulations, the Final PDARP/PEIS considered "a natural recovery alternative in which no human intervention would be taken to directly restore injured natural resources and services to baseline" (40 CFR § 990.53[b][2]).
-Under a natural recovery alternative, no additional restoration would be done by the LA TIG to accelerate the recovery of birds in the Louisiana restoration area using DWH NRDA funding at this time.
+Pursuant to the OPA regulations, the Final PDARP/PEIS considered "a natural recovery alternative in which no human intervention would be taken to directly restore injured natural resources and services to baseline" (40 CFR § 990.53(b)(2)).
+Under a natural recovery alternative, no additional restoration would be carried out by the LA TIG at this time to accelerate the recovery of birds in the Louisiana restoration area using DWH NRDA funding.
 The LA TIG would allow natural recovery processes to occur, which could result in one of four outcomes for injured resources: (1) gradual recovery, (2) partial recovery, (3) no recovery, or (4) further deterioration.
-Although injured resources could presumably recover to or near baseline conditions under this scenario, recovery would take much longer compared to a scenario in which restoration actions were undertaken.
+Due to sea level rise and subsidence of Queen Bess Island, the most likely future outcome is no recovery.
+If recovery were to occur, it would take much longer compared to a scenario in which restoration actions were undertaken.
 Given that technically feasible restoration approaches are available to compensate for interim natural resource and service losses, the DWH Trustees rejected this alternative from further OPA evaluation within the Final PDARP/PEIS (DWH Trustees 2016a).
 Based on this determination and incorporating that analysis by reference, the LA TIG did not evaluate natural recovery as a viable alternative under OPA.